Redallia/starflight_remake/docs/design/development_ideas.md

     - Doctors could interact with injured individuals in locations, or handle interactions with other living beings/creatures

 The aim would be to give the player more options for interaction that felt interesting, and provide more usefulness for crew members beyond their ship roles.
 Doctors and Engineers especially felt almost superfluous in the original game outside of specific conditions.

+#### The Race
+In the original games, the player was the only character that was going around surveying planets.
+Aside from discovering habitable worlds and uncovering more of the mystery that was dropped as breadcrumbs, there was little reason to visit every planet.

+In The Race, the player starts in a fresh, unexplored sector.
+Player should be able to decide how many other "racers" they're competing against.
+The **Player's Organization** then tasks all racers to conduct a full survey of the sector.

+All star systems, all planets, moons, celestial bodies are counted. **Flux jumps** might not be considered as necessary for a full survey, but each flux found could be added to a player's point count.
+The same flux could count multiple times, but only once per player.

+Each body is scored, individually, with bonuses for fully surveyed systems.
+Systems with more bodies are worth more in terms of body count, and in terms of system value.

+A "winner" is declared when all systems and other celestial phenomenon have been surveyed, the "players" return back to **Starport**, and the final totals are tallied.

+Different AI algorithms can be developed with different survey styles.
+If this is opened to the public, PvP surveying could be done, including the capacity for PvP ship engagement, though this should act as a reset rather than a full ship destruction.

 ### Factions
 Introducing a faction system to the game would allow for meaningful player choice, leading to changes in alien interactions, and differentiation between internal factions within a given species, culture, or civilization.